tibbs001/ctwiki-loader/README.md

 ## Getting started

-Install:
+* Install:
-* ruby 2.4.5 (You need ruby/rails installed locally since this app is not yet containerized)
+** ruby 2.4.5 (You need ruby/rails installed locally since this app is not yet containerized) ** rails 4.2.11.1

-* rails 4.2.11.1
+* (Need to create a separate database or schema for this because we cannot write to the AACT database we're referencing)
+* Run migrations to create the lookup tables  (bundle exec rake db:migrate)

 ### These commands will populate the lookup tables so that relationships can be defined.